yuorb/yuorb.github.io/src/tutorial/cl.md

 #### Affix

-Letʼs take a look at the structures of the word yagḑá (to feel good) and yagḑögá (to feel pretty good), as well as wamyáu (thank you) and wamyogáu (thank you very much)
+Let’s take a look at the structures of the word yagḑá (to feel good) and yagḑögá (to feel pretty good), as well as wamyáu (thank you) and wamyogáu (thank you very much)

 插入表格

 We notice that

-1. **An affix can be inserted into the slot VII** (later we will see itʼs not the only possibility)
-2. The consonant part of the affix (-g) determines the meaning
-3. The vowel part of the affix (ö and o) determines the degree

-Every affix in Ithkuil has 9 degrees, each one has a different meaning.
-Some affixes, exemplified by (-g), have a gradual meaning in relation to degree.
-There is a sequence of 9 corresponding vowels shown in figure below.

-(This vowel sequence is only for building type-I affixes which will be enough for this lesson.
-More details will be uncovered in future lessons. )

 The degree 0 means the umbrella term for all 9 degrees, or a degree-less version of the meaning.
 It doesnʼt always apply to affixes, like (-g). .

 <p id="gdcalert9" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image7.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert10">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>